 Memory problems Action The amount of memory displayed is less than the amount of memory installed.
-The amount of available memory shown might be somewhat less than expected because of basic input/output system (BIOS) shadowing in random access memory (RAM), video takes 1 MB, and ACPI and USB also can take up to 1 MB.
+The amount of available memory shown might be somewhat less than expected because of basic input/output system (BIOS) shadowing in random access memory (RAM) and ACPI and USB can take up to 1 MB.
 Verify that: You have installed the correct type of RIMMs for your computer.
 See "Working with memory" on page 93 for instructions on adding RIMMs.
-The RIMMs are properly installed and securely connected.
-If you added or removed memory, you saved the new configuration before exiting the Configuration/Setup Utility program.
-All RIMM connectors have either a RIMM or a continuity module installed.
-You do not have more than 32 devices total on your RIMMs.
+2. The RIMMs are properly installed and securely connected.
+3. All RIMM connectors have either a RIMM or a continuity module installed.
 If the problem persists, run the memory test from the diagnostic program supplied with your computer.
-(See "IBM Enhanced Diagnostics program" on page 126 for further information.)
+(See "IBM Enhanced Diagnostics program" on page 125 for further information.)
 The system might have detected a bad RIMM and automatically reallocated memory to enable your computer to continue to operate.
 If you cannot correct the problem, have the computer serviced.